subi3wr3x/SecDevOps/uuencode-py/README.md

 ```

 #### Examples
-Take a.uue file, convert it and then convert back using the included 'test_uu.sh'
+Take a.uue file, convert it and then convert back using the included 'test_uu.sh' (sha256sums are shown)

 ```
 $ ./test_uu.sh  test.text.tar.uue